jimmoffitt/weather-api-example/README.md

 # weather-api-example
 A demo to illustrate how to go from an API design to implementing (and hosting) it on tinybird...

+The main topics here are:
+* Coming up with a design for a single endpoint of an API used to get current and recent weather data.
+* Demonstrating how that design is translated to and implemented with Tinybird.

+While this example focuses on publishing weather data, the underlying concepts should apply to an other data domain.

 The first step was finding a data source to work with.
 After searching around, I landed on https://openweathermap.org/, with their free plan for the "Current weather and forecasts" service.
 It seems to offer a generous amount of API calls per minute, and the http://api.openweathermap.org/data/2.5/weather endpoint has been a pleasure to work with.

 Admittedly, this demo has its roots in an overall semi-silly design, where we are pulling data from a weather API just to turn around and make the data available from another weather API.
+Yet the patterns demonnstrated here apply to however you ingest your 'source' data into Tinybird.
+You could easily imagine some other generator of weather data standing in for OpenWeatherMap.

 ## Loading weather data into Tinybird.

+The 'moving' pieces of Tinybird can be represented by these fundamental objects:
+* Workspace
+* Data Source
+* Pipe
+* Node

+The first step of implementing a Tinybird API Endpoint is creating a Data Source, and establishing an ingestiom process to provide 'fresh' data.

 The JSON we are sending looks like this: